jhackshaw/tspvis/README.md

   - Arbitrary Insertion
   - Furthest Insertion
   - Nearest Insertion
-  - Convex Hull Insertion *(best performing)*
+  - Convex Hull Insertion*

 **Improvement** - Attempt to take an existing constructed path and improve on it
   - 2-Opt Inversion
-  - 2-Opt Reciprcal Exchange
+  - 2-Opt Reciprcal Exchange*

+### Exhaustive algorithms

+Exhaustive algorithms will always find the best possible solution by evaluating every possible path.
+These algorithms are typically significantly more expensive then the heuristic algorithms discussed next.
+The exhaustive algorithms implemented so far include:
+  - Random Paths
+  - Depth First Search (Brute Force)
+  - Branch and Bound (Cost)
+  - Branch and Bound (Cost, Intersections)*

 ## Dependencies